 These things considered, where is your wisdom, when you see the very fowls of the air are not as stupid as you are?
 He speaks either to princes and priests, or to the whole body of the people.

 These were not the heathen of the world but God’s chosen people.
 They say they know the law.
 They believe that just the knowledge of the law will save them.
-To be able to memorize the law of God would be of no use at all, unless they understood the meaning of those words.
+To be able to memorize the law of God would be of no use at all, unless they understood the meaning of those words and diligently followed them.
 The pen of the scribes wrote the law in book form for them to read.
 It would be in vain to read it without understanding it.
 By the law, no man is saved.

 Galatians 3:11 “But that no man is justified by the law in the sight of God, [it is] evident: for, The just shall live by faith.”